Olalekanrasaq/CDE-Capstone-Project/README.md

 - **Custom Docker Image**: Creation of a custom Docker image to encapsulate all codes, dependencies, and configurations required for the data platform.
 - **Infrastructure as Code**: Use of Terraform to manage and provision AWS resources, ensuring reproducibility and version control of infrastructure.
 - **Streamlit Application**: Development of a Streamlit application for data visualization and analysis, providing an interactive interface for stakeholders to explore the data.
+- **CI/CD Pipelines**: Implementation of CI/CD pipelines using GitHub Actions to automate testing and deployment processes.

 ## Further Work